Executive Policy #8

 Five areas have been identified which require data policy statements:

-University data are the items of information which are collected, maintained, and used for the continued operations of Washington State University, specifically administrative data and other data maintained and safeguarded for University operational purposes.
+University data are the items of information, which are collected, maintained, and used for the continued operations of Washington State University, specifically administrative data and other data maintained and safeguarded for University operational purposes.
 This includes data held by central offices as well as data held by departments or individuals.
 Operational data such as that held by the Offices of the Vice President for Research, Grant and Research Development, Research Assurances, and Intellectual Property Administration is covered by these data policies.
 Other research data, scholarly work of faculty or students, and intellectual property are not covered by this policy.
-For security and retention rules for such data, contact the Office of Research, the Graduate School, and/or Student Affairs and Enrollment.
+For security and retention rules for such data, contact the Office of Research, the Graduate School, Student Affairs, Enrollment Management, and/or Institutional Research.